temez26/website/README.md

-# website asp.net core with responsive layout and fish buy option and contains footer
+# website asp.net core with responsive layout and local sql database for users